cornell-dti/samwise/README.md

 - [React FirebaseUI](https://github.com/firebase/firebaseui-web-react) - a simple sign-in component library for Firebase Authentication.
 - [React Calendar](https://www.npmjs.com/package/react-calendar) - a calendar component for React.
 - [React Color](https://casesandberg.github.io/react-color/) - a collection of React components for picking colors.
-- [React Search Box](https://ghoshnirmalya.github.io/react-search-box/) - a search box component for React.
+- [Fuse.js](https://fusejs.io/) - a client-side fuzzy-search library.
 - [React Toastify](https://fkhadra.github.io/react-toastify/) - a library for emitting toasts in React.

 To find the specific version used of each dependency, see [package.json](frontend/package.json).